-PII data users who disclose PII data under the 'opt-out' mechanism mentioned in question 25 are required to notify the Commission, in a prescribed format, of the categories of personal data to be disclosed, the method of disclosure, the manner in which the relevant individual may request to cancel such 'opt-out' disclosure to the PII data users and other designated matters.
+PII data users who disclose PII data under the 'opt-out' mechanism are required to notify the Commission, in a prescribed format, of the categories of personal data to be disclosed, the method of disclosure, the manner in which the relevant individual may request to cancel such 'opt-out' disclosure to the PII data users and other designated matters.
 Upon receipt of such notification, the Commission will publicise certain information included in the notification.